 Helen Pickett, born in San Diego, California, studied dance in her hometown and at The San Francisco Ballet School under the direction of Lew Christensen and Michael Smuin, and Helgi Tomasson.

-Since 2012, Helen has been resident choreographer for Atlanta Ballet.
-In 2014, for her ballet, The Exiled, she was named Best Choreographer in Atlanta.
-And in 2015, Helen premieres her fist full-length ballet, Camino Real by Tennessee Williams.
-The commission includes a new score by Peter Salem, set by David Finn and Emma Kingsbury, costumes by Sandra Woodall, and lighting design by David Finn.
+Since 2012, Helen has been choreographer in residence for Atlanta Ballet.
+In 2014, for her ballet The Exiled, she was named Best Choreographer in Atlanta.
+And in 2015, Helen premiered her fist full-length ballet, Camino Real by Tennessee Williams.
+The commission included a new score by Peter Salem, set by David Finn and Emma Kingsbury, costumes by Sandra Woodall, and lighting design by David Finn.

 In 2005, Mikko Nissinen, director of the Boston Ballet, offered Helen her first choreographic commission entitled Etesian.
 The New York Choreographic Institute awarded her a Fellowship Initiative Grant in 2006.
 In the same year and through 2008, Helen choreographed for Boston Ballet, Washington Ballet, Aspen Santa Fe Ballet, Louisville Ballet, and Ballet X. In 2007, Dance Magazine named Helen one of "25 to Watch."
 She received a choreographic residency from Jacob’s Pillow in 2008.
 Helen was one of the first choreographers to receive the Jerome Robbins Foundation’s New Essential Works Grant.
 From 2009 through 2011, Helen created new ballets for Royal Ballet of Flanders, Ballet West, Boston Ballet, Aspen Santa Fe Ballet, Atlanta Ballet, and Dance Theatre of Harlem.
 In the 2012/2013 season, her commissions included Semper Oper/Dresden Ballet, Vienna State Opera, Scottish Ballet, Atlanta Ballet, and Smuin Ballet.
 Future commissions include: Les Troyens, Opera by Hector Berlioz, Chicago Lyric, Tulsa Ballet, Ballet West, Kansas City Ballet, Oregon Ballet Theater, Scottish Ballet, and Boston Ballet.